ncw/gmp/README.md

 [math/big](http://golang.org/pkg/math/big/) big integer package using the [GNU Multiprecision Library](http://gmplib.org/) (GMP).

-GMP is very much faster than Go's math/big however it is an internal library with all the problems that entails (cgo, dependencies etc)
+GMP is very much faster than Go's math/big however it is an external C library with all the problems that entails (cgo, dependencies etc)

 This library was made by taking the [cgo example of wrapping